aws/eks-anywhere/docs/content/en/docs/packages/cluster-autoscaler/addclauto.md

 If you have not already done so, make sure your cluster meets the [package prerequisites.]({{< relref "../prereq" >}}) Be sure to refer to the [troubleshooting guide]({{< relref "../troubleshoot" >}}) in the event of a problem.

-  {{% alert title="Important" color="warning" %}}
-   * Starting at `eksctl anywhere` version `v0.12.0`, packages on workload clusters are remotely managed by the management cluster.
-   * While following this guide to install packages on a workload cluster, please make sure the `kubeconfig` is pointing to the management cluster that was used to create the workload cluster.
-   {{% /alert %}}

 ## Choose a Deployment Approach

 Each Cluster Autoscaler instance can target one cluster for autoscaling.